-The systems utilized by DSCA for the FMS Trust Fund and the accounts for funds appropriated for security assistance do not track intragovernmental transactions by a customer at the transaction level.
+The systems utilized by Defense Security Cooperation Agency for the Foreign Military Sales (FMS) Trust Fund and the accounts for funds appropriated for security assistance do not track intragovernmental transactions by customer at the transaction level.
+In 3rd quarter 2010, the FMS Trust Fund incorporated the DoD trading partner process.
+The FMS Trust Fund adjusted expenses by reclassifying amounts between federal and nonfederal expenses and accruing additional payables and expenses.